 Shoes for Tennis

-• The outsole is durable rubber with an earl stage refined meta-rocker design.
+- The outsole is made of durable rubber with an early-stage refined meta-rocker design.

 3